 Market analysis in the marketing strategy of Amul

 It is true that the FMCG market is extremely competitive and is well-known to be a mixture of both organized and unorganized players.
 Similar to FMCG, direct competition is just as important in the same way as indirect competition.
-For instance, during winter when the ice cream or cold milk products don’t sell, but cheese and butter will do equally well.
+For instance, when ice cream or cold milk products don’t sell in winter, cheese and Butter will do equally well.

-On the contrary, in summer there is a time when the demand for ice cream rockets up to the point that businesses are unable to satisfy expectations.
-Therefore when we examine markets of Amul it is evident that in certain instances Amul is the market leader, while in other goods, it is an opponent on the market.
+On the contrary, in summer, there is a time when the demand for ice cream rockets to the point that businesses cannot satisfy expectations.
+Therefore, when we examine the markets of Amul, it is evident that in certain instances, Amul is the market leader, while in other goods, it is an opponent in the market.

 Customer analysis in the Marketing strategy of Amul

-The majority of clients of Amul are from both the sec C and Sec B segments which are characterized by middle-class and/or lower-class.
+The majority of clients of Amul are from both the Sec C and Sec B segments, which are characterized by middle-class and lower classes.
 Amul generally uses massive marketing and thus is targeted at these two classes most.
-Customers who have a high-end lifestyle tend to favor Naturals or a Baskin Robbins or other similar brand that matches their tastes and status.
+Customers with a high-end lifestyle tend to favor Naturals Baskin Robbins or another similar brand that matches their tastes and status.

 This concludes our analysis of Amul’s marketing strategies.
 Employed by Amul.
 How do you feel about the Amul brand?
 Why do you think it’s the leader in the market?